Chart Color Schemes

 Hinchinbrook's population is younger than the national pattern

 Hinchinbrook has a median age of 35 years, which is slightly younger than Greater Sydney's 37 years and somewhat younger than the national average of 38 years.
-The age group of 55-64 has strong representation at 13.8%, compared to Greater Sydney, while the 35-44 cohort is less prevalent at 12.2%.
-Between 2021 and present, the 65 to 74 age group has grown from 7.8% to 8.9% of the population.
-Conversely, the 45 to 54 age group has declined from 13.3% to 11.9%, and the 5 to 14 age group has dropped from 14.5% to 13.2%.
-Population forecasts for 2041 indicate significant demographic changes in Hinchinbrook, with the 75 to 84 age cohort projected to grow exceptionally by 653 people (144%), from 452 to 1,106.
+The age group of 55-64 years has strong representation in Hinchinbrook at 13.8%, compared to Greater Sydney.
+However, the 35-44 age cohort is less prevalent at 12.2%.
+Between 2021 and present, the 65-74 age group has grown from 7.8% to 8.9% of the population.
+Conversely, the 45-54 age group has declined from 13.3% to 11.9%, and the 5-14 age group has dropped from 14.5% to 13.2%.
+Population forecasts for Hinchinbrook in 2041 indicate significant demographic changes.
+The 75-84 age cohort is projected to grow exceptionally, increasing by 654 people (145%) from 451 to 1,106.
 Notably, the combined 65+ age groups will account for 100% of total population growth, reflecting the area's aging demographic profile.
-In contrast, both the 25 to 34 and 55 to 64 age groups are expected to see reduced numbers.
+In contrast, both the 55-64 and 45-54 age groups are expected to decrease in numbers.